YIHAN-ZHONG/Chat-bot/README.md

 # Chat-bot
-To create a chat bot in discord with predefined commands to produce a graph as output.
+The objective of the project is to create a chat bot in discord with predefined commands to produce data visualization of the world happiness report as output.

 In order to do this, the following packages are needed: chart-studio , plotly , -U discord , -U python-dotenv, matplotlib, numpy and pandas.